barnacl437/scampages-datamine/README.md

 ![image](https://github.com/user-attachments/assets/e089a556-3d63-4a58-9e59-123f98f673c7)

 Then right click an item and there are some save to file options.
 You can choose to save to a single file using the option `Save response as`.

+psst: ctrl-s is the faster way, though it doesn't always ensure the enough-ness.

 ### ...anything else?